gatsbyjs/gatsby/docs/docs/maintaining-a-plugin.md

 > Consider a version format of X.Y.Z (Major.Minor.Patch).
 Bug fixes not affecting the API increment the patch version, backwards compatible API additions/changes increment the minor version, and backwards incompatible API changes increment the major version.

-## Update READMe and document use cases
+## Update README and document use cases

 Every major version update should also be reflected in the README of the plugin and also in the use case examples.